chi-initiative/kora-documentation/docs/projects/exporting_a_project.md

     <img style="display:block;margin:auto;max-width:80%" src="../projects-img/exporting_a_project_2_annotated.png" title="Select Export Project">

-Visit the ""[Importing a Project](../importing_a_project)" guide for step-by-step instruction on how to import your project into Kora.
+Visit the "[Importing a Project](../importing_a_project)" guide for step-by-step instruction on how to import your project into Kora.